fischa/aerleon/docs/user/generators/aruba.md

 ### Option

-* _destination-is-user::_ Aruba option to specify that the destination should be a user.
+* _destination-is-user_: Aruba option to specify that the destination should be a user.
-* _negate::_ Used with DSM summarizer, negates the DSM.
+* _negate_: Used with DSM summarizer, negates the DSM.
-* _source-is-user::_ Aruba option to specify that the source should be a user.
+* _source-is-user_: Aruba option to specify that the source should be a user.